El Dorado: Walter Raleigh

 On 22 March 1595, an English fleet headed by Sir Walter Raleigh arrived off the coast of Trinidad.
-Raleigh made peaceful overtures to the Spanish inhabitants of the island, trading with them and entertaining them on board his ships.
+Raleigh made peaceful overtures to the Spanish inhabitants of the island, trading with them and entertaining them aboard his ships.
 Under the influence of wine, the Spaniards spoke freely of Berrio's activities in Guiana, the geography of the land, and of the riches they believed were to be found in the interior.
 On 7 April, Raleigh launched a surprise attack against the town of San José and captured Berrio.
-Having gleaned what information he could from the experienced conquistador, Raleigh announced his own intention to strike out into Guiana and find the golden city.
+Having obtained what information he could from the experienced conquistador, Raleigh announced his own intention to enter Guiana and find the golden city.

-Unable to bring his ships into the narrow channels of the Orinoco Delta, he had his carpenters adapt one of them (possibly a galleass) so that it drew only five feet of water; this vessel was able to carry 60 men, while another 40 were distributed among the smaller boats.
-They made slow progress through the delta, soon becoming lost in what Raleigh described as a "labyrinth of rivers".
-Eventually, however, they emerged into the Caño Manamo, and from there into the Orinoco proper.
+Unable to bring his ships into the narrow channels of the Orinoco Delta, Raleigh had his carpenters adapt one of them, possibly a galleass, so that it drew only 5 ft of water.
+This vessel could carry 60 men, while another 40 were distributed among the smaller boats.
+They made slow progress through the delta and soon became lost in what Raleigh described as a "labyrinth of rivers".
+Eventually, they emerged into the Caño Manamo and from there into the Orinoco proper.
+The expedition then continued slowly upriver, camping on small islands because the banks were too steep and stony.
+It passed through the territory of a chieftain called Putmaya, where Raleigh noted blue metallic-looking rocks and open, level country to the south.
+The party then passed near the area later occupied by the Spanish forts of San Francisco de Asís and San Diego de Alcalá.
+After five days on the Orinoco, Raleigh reached Arromaia and anchored near an island he called Murrecotima, where he encountered the Arawak chief Aramiari returning from trade upriver.
+The next day the expedition arrived at the "port of Morequito", a landing place on the south bank of the Orinoco, from which messengers were sent to the local cacique, Topiawari.

-A little further upriver, near the confluence of the Orinoco and the Caroní, Raleigh met a native chief called Topiawari, with whom he entered into friendly relations.
-Topiawari told him that his people had recently been driven out of inland Guiana by a warlike tribe from the west; this seemed to bolster the theory, current among the Spanish and strongly held by Raleigh, that El Dorado was populated by fugitive Incans from Peru.
-Topiawari would later inform Raleigh that the invading tribe was rich in gold, and that their nearest town, just four day's journey to the south, was the source of "all those plates of gold which were scattered among the borderers, and carried to other nations far and near ... but that those of the land within were far finer".
+Topiawari, chief of the Orenoqueponi, lived about 14 mi inland near the confluence of the Orinoco and the Caroni.
+Raleigh entered into friendly relations with him.
+Topiawari told him that his people had recently been driven out of inland Guiana by a warlike tribe from the west.
+This appeared to support the theory, current among the Spanish and strongly held by Raleigh, that El Dorado was populated by fugitive Incas from Peru.
+Topiawari later told Raleigh that the invading tribe was rich in gold, and that their nearest town, four days' journey to the south, was the source of "all those plates of gold which were scattered among the borderers, and carried to other nations far and near ... but that those of the land within were far finer".
 (Note: Charles Nicholl doubts whether Raleigh's account of this conversation can be trusted, given how closely it conforms to Raleigh's own ideas.)